praabindhp/Linear_Search/README.md

 The Operations/Error Illustrated :

-    1. Stack is full

-    2. Stack is empty

-    3. Exception Has Popped Up
+    1. Enter No. Of Elements

+    2. Enter Elements

 The User Will Be Prompted To :